NeCTAR-RC/nectar-examples/README.md

 =================

 A project that when run, can be used to stress the host machine.

-Currently a very naive implementation.
+To run it simply use the heat template in the heat subdirectory

 SparkCeilometerAlarmTester
 ==========================

 A project that when run, can be used to count Ceilometer alarm calls

+To run it simply use the heat template in the heat subdirectory

 SparkDiskTester
 =================

 A project that when run, can be used to see how fast the host machine accesses it's storage.

-Currently a very naive implementation.
+Be warned!
+A very naive implementation.

 To run it simply use the heat template in the heat subdirectory.